2i2c-org/docs/admin/howto/control-user-server.md

-# Controlling a user's server
+# Control a user servers

 Hub admins can unilaterally perform actions on user's servers via the **Administrator's Panel**.
 These are primarily used to debug a user's session